sophiaelizecruz/sophiaelizecruz.github.io/essays/final-essay.md

 back as you develop you applications and systems.
 There's many to choose from, so it's essential to find one based on the application's domain and the technology stack that you are using.

-Coding Standards
-- syntactic sugar
-- readability
-- knowing how to efficiently problem solve
-- ESLint
-  - detect and remove basic anti-patterns or generic coding mistakes associated with a language or library User Interface Frameworks
+## Sit Still, Look Pretty

+I had taken graphic design classes for two years in high school, so when we had reached the part of the course that focused on
+UI Frameworks, I was estatic to be able to apply my skills to this module.
+With user interface frameworks, it provides you with a set of CSS classes and sometimes, Javascript functions that make it easier to design and create layouts.

+User Interface Frameworks
 - fonts, HTML5, CSS
-- UI frameworks = provides a set of CSS classes and Javascript functions that simplify the development of the layout

 - provide and attractive look and feel
 - provide consistent results across browsers
 - support for interaction